stratum/fabric-tna/README.md

 packaging.
 The following steps provide instructions on how to generate an oar package that includes a compiled version of `fabric-tna.p4` that works on Tofino.

-* `src/main/java`: contains Java code that implements the ONOS app responsible for registering the Tofino-enabled pipeconfs in ONOS;
+* `src/main/java`: contains Java code that implements the ONOS drivers to control a switch programmed with `fabric-tna.p4`
-* `src/main/p4`: contains code to compile fabric-tna.p4 for Tofino.
+* `p4src`: contains the P4 code

 To learn more about pipeconfs and how ONOS supports P4-programmable devices:
 <https://github.com/opennetworkinglab/ngsdn-tutorial>